dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Cory:**
-yeah i mean that's that's
+yes i mean that's that's
 definitely offices

 **Carlo Vicari:**
-uh speaking of
+speaking of
 hiccups since now work i like about a half hour into the show i wanted to bring up some of the network issues that